NativeScript/angular/README.md

-# @nativescript/angular 12+
+# @nativescript/angular

-For usage with NativeScript for Angular 12+ projects.
+For usage with NativeScript for Angular 12+ (13, etc.) projects.

 Clean and setup workspace: